 A trauma anniversary can bring up a host of painful thoughts, feelings, and memories.
 But if you take appropriate action ahead of time, you can manage your emotions and prevent the experience from having a lasting negative impact on your mental health.

-What Is the Anniversary Reaction?
+What Is a Trauma Anniversary Reaction?

-According to the National Center for PTSD, anniversary reactions are related to the way your brain stores traumatic memories.
+According to the National Center for PTSD, trauma anniversary reactions are related to the way your brain stores traumatic memories.

 Depending on what type of trauma you experienced, your memories of the event may include information about how you should evaluate situations and respond to perceived threats in order to protect yourself.
 In the days or weeks leading up to the anniversary of a traumatic event, these memories and the information they contain can cause considerable emotional anguish.